• Skip to primary navigation

 Calories: 1077kcalCarbohydrates: 281gProtein: 3gFat: 2gSaturated Fat: 0.02gPolyunsaturated Fat: 0.01gMonounsaturated Fat: 0.01gSodium: 7mgPotassium: 1073mgFiber: 1gSugar: 167gVitamin A: 34IUVitamin C: 235mgCalcium: 107mgIron: 9mg

-Keyword Jam, Persimmons, Preserve
+Keyword Autumn, Jam, Persimmons, Preserve

 Tried this recipe?Let us know how it was!